 London has a wealth of art and culture to offer tourists and locals alike.
-If you are unsure which galleries to visit, we at Arts and Collections are here to help.
+If you are unsure which galleries to visit, Arts & Collections is here to help with the best art galleries in London.

 Barbican Art Gallery

 Expect to be greeted with themes that extend from Pop Art to architectural innovations and designer jewellery.
-The Barbican really is a diverse gallery, allowing guests to explore all manner of genres.
+The Barbican really is a diverse gallery and deserves a spot as one of the best art galleries in London, allowing guests to explore all manner of genres.
 Alongside their art exhibitions run a number of talks and workshops that discuss various topics.
 If you are in search of an interesting and varied experience, look no further.

 The National Gallery